An0naman/template/docs/SENSOR_MASTER_CONTROL.md

 ## Overview

-The Sensor Master Control system enables centralized management and configuration of IoT sensors (like ESP32 devices) across multiple Docker instances of your application framework.
-Sensors can "phone home" to a designated master control instance to receive their configuration instructions dynamically, rather than relying solely on hardcoded firmware settings.
+The Sensor Master Control system enables centralized management and configuration of IoT sensors (like ESP32 devices).
+Sensors can "phone home" to your application to receive their configuration instructions dynamically, rather than relying solely on hardcoded firmware settings.

+**Simplified Architecture**: Sensors connect directly to your application instance - no complex master instance management needed.

 ## Architecture